 The title of this post sounds pessimistic but it is not.
 It is realistic.
-We are experiencing what is, without a doubt, the worst clementine season in our history in terms of yield.
+We are experiencing what is, without a doubt, the worst clementine and orange season in our history in terms of yield.
 It seems, however, that we are not the only ones affected.
 Farmers with more experience have told us they cannot remember the last time there was such a poor harvest.

 This season confirms what my uncle Manolo taught me: